Clouds - What They Are, How They Form, And The Different Cloud Types

 Cirrostratus clouds can be best described as a transparent veil of clouds.
 Unlike the two previously mentioned high-level clouds, they have a very smooth appearance.

-The veil of milky looking clouds can sometimes cover almost the entire sky.
-Due to the refraction of light by ice crystals, these clouds form the rainbow-colored halos we often see forming around the sun.
+The veil of milky-looking clouds can sometimes cover almost the entire sky.
+Due to the refraction of light by ice crystals, these clouds form the rainbow-colored halos we often see around the Sun.

 These clouds are an indication of high moisture levels in the upper atmosphere, which often precedes the arrival of a warm front.

-As they appear much lower in the atmosphere, some condensation forms above water's freezing point.
+As they appear much lower in the atmosphere, some condensation occurs above the water’s freezing point.
 This means middle clouds contain a mixture of ice crystals and water droplets.

 Apart from appearing lower in the atmosphere, they are also denser than higher-level clouds.
 This means they are less prone to being transparent and allowing sunlight through.

 Middle clouds seldom produce any rainfall.
-They do, sometimes, create what is called Virga.
-(Virga is rain or snow that starts falling but evaporates before reaching the ground).
+They do, however, sometimes create what is called virga.
+(Virga is rain or snow that starts falling but evaporates before reaching the ground.)

 Altocumulus Clouds

 Altocumulus clouds are a very common sight across the world.
-They are characterized by their woolly, round/oval shaped appearance.
-These patchy clouds have a white to light grey appearance and are sometimes formed in parallel rows.
+They are characterized by their woolly, round or oval-shaped appearance.
+These patchy clouds have a white to light gray appearance and are sometimes formed in parallel rows.

-Often observed during warm and humid mornings in the middle atmosphere, these clouds can signal the onset of thunderstorms or cold fronts.
+Often observed during warm and humid mornings in the middle levels of the atmosphere, these clouds can signal the onset of thunderstorms or cold fronts.
 The time of year and your location will determine the type of weather to expect.

-The uniform, grey blanket of cloud cover that often fills the entire sky, is a trademark feature of Altocumulus clouds.
+The uniform, grey blanket of cloud cover that often fills the entire sky is a trademark feature of Altostratus clouds.

-Altostratus clouds are frequently associated with light rain, but due to their height and density, they are not able to produce heavy rains.
+Altostratus clouds are frequently associated with light rain, but due to their height and density, they are not able to produce heavy rain.

 (Cold winter months with subzero temperatures are the exception when you will find ice crystals present in these low-altitude clouds.)